ergoMixer/ergoMixBack/README.md

   NOTE: The `/path/on/host/to/ergo/database_and_logfile` directory must have `777` permission or have owner/group numeric id equal to `9052` to be writable by the container.

-  NOTE:Database schema for version 2.0.0 has changed; So, please consider binding to a different location if you are using docker for v2.
+  NOTE: Database schema for version 3.0.0 has changed; So, please consider binding to a different location if you previously have used an older version.